Spence

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

 Spence's median income among taxpayers was $66,021 in financial year 2022.
 The average income stood at $74,628 during the same period.
-These figures compare to national averages of $68,678 and $83,634 respectively for the Australian Capital Territory.
-Based on Wage Price Index growth of 10.78%, current estimates suggest a median income of approximately $73,138 and an average income of $82,673 as of March 2025.
-According to 2021 Census figures, household incomes in Spence rank between the 86th and 87th percentiles nationally.
-Distribution data shows that 32.6% of residents (821 people) fall into the $1,500 - $2,999 weekly income bracket, consistent with broader trends across the surrounding region at 34.3%.
+These figures compare to the Australian Capital Territory's median and average incomes of $68,678 and $83,634 respectively.
+By September 2025, estimated median and average incomes in Spence would be approximately $75,000 and $84,777 based on Wage Price Index growth of 13.6% since financial year 2022.
+According to the 2021 Census figures, household, family, and personal incomes in Spence rank highly nationally, between the 86th and 87th percentiles.
+Income distribution data shows that 32.6% of residents (821 people) fall into the $1,500 - $2,999 weekly income bracket.
+This is consistent with broader trends across the surrounding region, where 34.3% of residents are in the same category.
 Notably, 36.0% of Spence's residents earn above $3,000 weekly.
-After accounting for housing costs, residents retain 87.2% of their income, indicating strong purchasing power.
+After housing costs, residents retain 87.2% of their income, indicating strong purchasing power.
 The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income